Last updated : October 7, 2024

 Employee drug testing is beneficial in more ways than one.
 It deters drug use, promotes safety in the workplace, and saves employers money lost due to lowered productivity, health insurance costs, and absenteeism.

-It also gives employers a chance to identify drug abuse which in turn allows them the chance to urge the employee to seek help.
+It also gives employers a chance to identify drug abuse which in turn allows them to urge the employee to seek help.
 Someone might refuse to acknowledge the pleas of a family member or friend, but when faced with losing their job due to their drug use, they may finally choose to reach out.

 The best life is a drug-free life.